aliazizi0906/FTP-telegram-bot/README.md

 First, Download source files on a server equipped with Python

 # 2-Install Python Librarys
-You need 3 library to run this robot.
-1- Pyrogram
-2- aioftp
-3- asyncio
-To install libraries, we follow two methods: manual installation and automatic installation. manual installation:
+You need 3 library to run this robot.(Pyrogram, aioftp, asyncio) To install libraries, we follow two methods: manual installation and automatic installation. manual installation:
 $ pip install Pyrogram